Look for ways to counter those summertime allergies

 — Acupuncture has been shown to decrease allergy symptoms.
 Acupressure can also be helpful by holding pressure to the sides of your nose, between your eyebrows, and between your thumb and finger.

-— The stinging nettle root has been successfully used in allergy treatment.
+— The stinging nettle root has been successfully used in the treatment of allergies.
 A tea or capsule form can decrease allergy symptoms and inflammation as the plant contains chlorophyll and vitamin C, providing support to the immune system.

 For itchy, watery eyes with clear nasal discharge, consider organic Eyebright herb tea.
 Drinking a cup twice daily can help with allergy symptoms.